-We sent 5 Questions to South African comic artists Nathan and Andre Trantraal.
-Born in the Western Cape, The Trantraal Brothers are known for their weekly cartoon in a local newspaper.
-The questions were sent out to both brothers.
+Born in the Western Cape, The Trantraal Brothers are recognized by locals for their weekly cartoon that appears a local newspaper.
+We sent questions to both brothers.
 Nathan got back to us saying “the answers are mine and although we share most of these opinions, feel free to contribute all brutish comments to me and whatever else you find of real value to my brother Andre.”

-You drew some South African press attention with the publication of “Coloureds”.
-Your new drawings picture “The Richenbaums”.
+You drew some South African press attention with the publication of “Coloureds” and with “The Richenbaums”.
 Who are The Richenbaums?
 And what have been the reactions to The Richenbaums so far?

 The Richenbaums is a strip about a dysfunctional coloured family.
 And I know what you’re thinking.
 What coloured family isn’t?
 But the difference with The Richenbaums is that they never realize they’re dysfunctional.
 They are a really happy family.
 We based the strip on a family that my mother grew up with in the 70’s.
 They were neighbours and close friends of the family.
 Originally we thought we might set the strip during Apartheid, and I’m still not quite sure why we didn’t go with that.
 It seems like a great idea in retrospect.
 But I guess we would have been cancelled by now anyway.
 About the reception of the strip: Well, suffice to say it has been a mixed bag.
 Not all of the Cape Times readers liked it, and from the outset criticism started rolling in, about the way how some of the characters spoke — because the strip is in English and the characters we based The Richenbaums on were working class, we decided to make them speak in a sort of made-up English.
 Mostly we had them speaking English the way they would spell it, so basically a lot of the dialogue is simply misspelt.
 This also led to accusations of the strip and its creators being illiterate.
 Adding to that furore, around Christmas time and New Year’s we published two strips back to back that touched on classism and the other racial stereotypes.
 I have never seen white people more upset since the Grinch stole Christmas.
 People were asking for the strip to be removed from the paper and for a while we were branded as racists — never mind the fact that one of these strips dealt with racist stereotyping within the coloured community itself.
 But anyway, I make it sound all bad, because on the other end I have met a lot of people who love the strip.
 People who never even read cartoons tell me they love The Richenbaums and that they relate to the characters’s situations.
 I know of people who work in factories who never buy The Cape Times except on a Friday, and they tell the manager to buy a dozen copies to circulate through the place.
 So it’s cool beans.